medic/cht-docs/content/en/hosting/costs/_index.md

 Further, the costs in the table above only cover the variable costs.
 That is, the costs incurred of actual usage with in an EKS cluster.
 In a multi-tenant deployment with multiple instances (for example: Staging, User Acceptance Testing and Production), this can be critical to know what the three different deployments incurred costs are within the EKS cluster.

-Importantly, all production CHT 4.x deployments have a fixed cost to run the EKS cluster or generic Kubernetes if you're not on AWS.
-This is because all clusters contain servers that are always on and fully available to you.
-This cost is not yet included in this document and Medic hopes to include this cost over time.
+Importantly, all production CHT 4.x deployments have a fixed cost to run the EKS cluster or generic Kubernetes if not on AWS.
+This is because all clusters contain servers that are always on and fully available.
+This cost is not yet included in this document and Medic hopes to include this cost at a later date.

 ###  Production vs Development